ryanwilsonperkin/cis3210/README.md

 Therefore it is safe to assume that any AJAX requests made to/from the server are safe and valid.

+### Buffer Overflow

+A likely source of buffer overflow would be found in the user entered data during registration or login.
+Therefore, the fields have been limited on the server side to truncate data to a certain length before inserting/retrieving from the database.

 ### SQL Injection

 SQL injection attacks are mitigated by the proper use and implementation of the